 Civic Dreams, HUman SpaceS: Design With People

-Teaching Team: Deland Chan, Kevin Hsu, Maryanna Rogers & Kursat Ozenc
+Teaching Team: Deland Chan, Kevin Hsu, Eun-Joung Lee, Hannah Jones

 Cities are dynamic environments featuring a multitude of lives, livelihoods, and creative possibilities.
-In particular, a city’s public spaces—given their shared nature, daily contact with citizens, and the role they play in the popular imagination—represent opportunities for human-centered design and civic innovation.
+In particular, a city’s public spaces represent opportunities for human-centered design and civic innovation.
+They are by nature shared, in daily contact with citizens, and play a unique role in the popular imagination.

 Sign up for the class at Stanford Explore Courses under URBANST104.